JarvisPrestidge/n-index-map/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Usage
+## 🔨 Usage

 Import the default `NIndexMap` export and instantiate a new instance.

+#### Constructor

 You can optionally pass an array of indexes and/or an array of initial data into the constructor, in which case NIndexMap will use those index keys to cache all inital and future data set on the instance.
-Otherwise, NIndexMap will behave similar to native map, that is until you to decide to add an index.
+Otherwise, NIndexMap will behave similarly to native map, that is until you to decide to add an index.

 ```typescript
 import NIndexMap from "n-index-map";